takumi0706/google-calendar-mcp/README.md

 ## Version History

+### Version 1.0.2 Changes
+- Fixed `updateEvent` function to preserve existing event data when performing partial updates
+- Added `getEvent` function to fetch existing event data before updating
+- Modified `updateEvent` to merge update data with existing data to prevent data loss
+- Updated schema validation to make all fields optional in update requests
+- Improved documentation for the `updateEvent` function

 ### Version 1.0.1 Changes
 - Fixed compatibility issue with Node.js v20.9.0+ and the 'open' package (v10+)
 - Replaced static import with dynamic import for the ESM-only 'open' package